 Word of Caution: The only thing that doesn’t vary - wherever you call home - always declare how much you are bringing back to the country or risk fines (and other penalties).
-Good to Know: that though many times family members traveling together can combine each of their personal duty exemptions into a single exemption, when talking about alcohol and tobacco, many countries do not allow minors to be included in the calculation of these items for duty-free purposes.
+Know that: though many times family members traveling together can combine each of their personal duty exemptions into a single exemption, when talking about alcohol and tobacco, many countries do not allow minors to be included in the calculation of these items for duty-free purposes.

 Why Buy Duty-Free?

-means that the goods are exempt from the payment of certain local or national taxes and duties when sold to travelers who will take them out of the country.
+Duty free means that the goods are exempt from the payment of certain local or national taxes and duties when sold to travelers who will take them out of the country.
 You find these items directly at shops at the airport, after you have gone through security clearance.

 This is another one of those questions that is a bit tricky: do you know what “duty-free” means?
 And is it still duty-free upon entrance into your home country?